erred/uva-rp1/notes/08-technical-review.md

 Caching is limited to in memory cache, internal implementation tied to shared data structure with FIB / PIB.

 Max memory usage is 550MiB in default config
 (8800 bytes x 65536 cache size).

 Caching observability is limited to cache size, entries, and hits.
-No good way to look at cache contents or individual items (except implementing your own caching strategy?).
+No good way to look at cache contents or individual items (except implementing your own caching strategy or tailing NFD debug logs).

 #### NLSR